YumaYX/rubydemodoc/input/io/stdin.md

-This Ruby code snippet demonstrates reading the entire standard input stream.
-It returns `nil` because the standard input is initially empty.
+This Ruby code snippet demonstrates reading all input from standard input (`$stdin`).
+The `read` method, when called on `$stdin` without arguments, consumes and returns the entire input stream as a single string.
+If no input is provided, it returns `nil`.